KCFR-FM

-KCFR-FM is a radio station in Denver, Colorado, which is owned and operated by Colorado Public Radio and simulcast to several AM and FM stations throughout the state.
+KCFR-FM (90.1 FM) is a noncommercial radio station licensed to Denver, Colorado, United States, owned by Colorado Public Radio and simulcast over several AM and FM stations throughout the state.
 The signals from some of these stations also extend into eastern Utah and southern Wyoming.
 Some of KCFR-FM's programming is heard on KPRE 89.9 FM in Vail, which also carries programming from classical music station KVOD, also located in Denver.

 On July 9, 2008, CPR moved the KCFR-FM news-talk programming in Denver to 90.1 FM.
 The KVOD classical programming that was broadcast on that frequency moved to the newly acquired 88.1 FM signal.
+KCFR-FM broadcasts in HD Radio; the second digital subchannel simulcasts KVOD.

 Programming

 KCFR-FM, KVOQ and KCFC broadcast programming from National Public Radio (including Morning Edition and All Things Considered), as well as an original daily interview show called Colorado Matters.